 Customize Ubuntu 20 LTS Desktop

 There are many flavors of Linux that do great and look great.
 My personal preference has been to stick with Ubuntu and the Gnome desktop.
 What confused me in the beginning is that you can have Ubuntu with a different "desktop".
-When you think of Apple OSX or Windows they all look the same, this isn't the case with Linux!
+When you think of macOS or Windows they all look the same; this isn't the case with Linux!

 Table of Contents